It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Stretching has long been an essential part of the training routine for runners and is being used as a tool of preparation, performance enhancement and injury prevention.
 Stretching regularly results in good flexibility which is an important component of fitness.

 For long-distance runners, chronic overuse injuries are common.
-Some of these include medial tibial stress syndrome, plantar fasciitis, Achilles tendonopathy, stress fractures and various knee injuries.
-When these injuries strike, it can be devastating.
+Some of these include medial tibial stress syndrome, plantar fasciitis, Achilles tendinopathy, stress fractures and various knee injuries.
+When these injuries strike, they can be devastating.

 This is why endurance runners often use stretching so they can minimise the risk of injury.

 But how much help can stretching really provide for runners?

 Before jumping into that, we need to take a closer look at what a running economy is.

 What is Running Economy?

 Running economy is used as a standard measurement for the overall competency of runners.
 It determines the performance of endurance runners and is measured by the energy demand of a runner at a specified velocity.

 It is a result of a number of metabolic, cardiorespiratory and biomechanical characteristics including VO2 max, lactate threshold and running efficiency.

 In other words, running economy is defined as the steady-state of oxygen consumption, at a given running velocity, reflecting the energy demand of running at a constant submaximal speed.